Taurine for Skin Health, Longevity and More by Deborah Tosline

 • regulates minerals mineral regulation

-• supports the general function of your nervous system, vision and eyes supporting the general function of nervous system, vision, and eyes
+• supports the general function of your nervous system, vision and eyes

 Before supplementing with taurine, speak with your health care provider.
 Taurine may interfere with some medications.
 Consuming three grams of taurine per day is considered safe.